History of the Republican Party (United States): Roosevelt years: 1933–1945

-World War II and its aftermath: 1939–1952
+World War II and its aftermath: 1939–1953

 From 1939 through 1941, there was a sharp debate within the GOP about support for the United Kingdom as it led the fight against a much stronger Nazi Germany.
 Internationalists, such as Henry Stimson and Frank Knox, wanted to support Britain and isolationists, such as Robert A. Taft and Arthur Vandenberg, strongly opposed these moves as unwise for risking a war with Germany.
 The America First movement was a bipartisan coalition of isolationists.
 In 1940, a dark horse Wendell Willkie at the last minute won over the party, the delegates and was nominated.
 He crusaded against the inefficiencies of the New Deal and Roosevelt's break with the strong tradition against a third term, but was ambiguous on foreign policy.

 The Japanese attack on Pearl Harbor in December 1941 ended the isolationist-internationalist debate, as all factions strongly supported the war effort against Japan and Germany.
-The Republicans further cut the Democratic majority in the 1942 midterm elections in a very low turnout episode.
+The Republicans further cut the Democratic majority in the 1942 midterm elections in a low turnout episode.
 With wartime production creating prosperity, the conservative coalition terminated nearly all New Deal relief programs (except Social Security) as unnecessary.

 Senator Robert A. Taft of Ohio represented the wing of the party that continued to oppose New Deal reforms and continued to champion non-interventionism.
 Governor Thomas E. Dewey of New York, represented the Northeastern wing of the party.
 Dewey did not reject the New Deal programs, but demanded more efficiency, more support for economic growth and less corruption.
-He was more willing than Taft to support Britain in 1939–1940.
+He was more willing than Taft to support Britain in 1939 and 1940.
 After the war the isolationists wing strenuously opposed the United Nations and was half-hearted in opposition to world communism.

 As a minority party, the GOP had two wings: The left-wing supported most of the New Deal while promising to run it more efficiently and the right-wing opposed the New Deal from the beginning and managed to repeal large parts during the 1940s in cooperation with conservative Southern Democrats in the conservative coalition.
 Liberals, led by Dewey, dominated the Northeast while conservatives, led by Taft, dominated the Midwest.
 The West was split and the South was still solidly Democratic.

 In 1944, a clearly frail Roosevelt defeated Dewey for his fourth consecutive term, but Dewey made a good showing that would lead to his selection as the candidate in 1948.